 The placement of this brown fat is important.
 Kazimura says that the perception of temperature is controlled by the brain, which partially detects the cold, noting the temperature of the blood entering it through the neck.

-By heating the neck and blood flowing through it, the scarf “deceives” the brain, forcing it to believe that it is warm around - just like the cold tissue on the neck can help the brain cool in the summer.
-It is possible that in response to regular exposure to cold, brown fat in the neck forms a shape and becomes more active, which allows us to feel more comfortable at lower temperatures.
+By heating the neck and the blood flowing through it, the scarf tricks the brain into believing that there is warmth around it - just as the cold tissue around the neck can help the brain cool down in summer.
+It is possible that in response to regular exposure to cold, the brown fat in the neck area forms and becomes more active, which allows us to feel more comfortable in lower temperatures.

 Brazaitis says that the human body seems to have a number of different mechanisms that help it adapt to the cold.
 But most people in the developed world suppress these adaptive mechanisms, at least to some extent, protecting their bodies from “heat stress”.

-“Wearing more clothes, drinking more hot drinks, increasing room temperature, consuming more food, which increases the rate of internal metabolism - this behavior does not allow [the body] to become more resistant to cold,” he says.
+“Wearing more clothes, drinking more hot drinks, raising room temperature, eating more food, which increases the rate of internal metabolism - this behavior does not allow [the body] to become more resistant to the cold,” he says.

 Pulling a sweater or drinking hot tea alone does not do long-term harm, although it impedes the body’s ability to get used to the cold, but running a thermostat in your car or home costs money.
 According to the US Environmental Protection Agency, home and vehicle heating is one of the main sources of greenhouse gas emissions.
 By encouraging your body to adapt to the cold, you can feel comfortable in the fall and winter without having to rely completely on the heating system.

-According to Brazaitis, it’s worth adjusting your thermostat by a few degrees, discarding excess layers of clothing and spending more time outdoors in cold conditions - that is, doing what mainly causes you to shiver - you will help your body get used to the cold.
-The expert says that if you manage to cause a shiver from the cold several times a day, you will begin to feel more comfortable in cold weather.
+By adjusting your thermostat a few degrees, shedding excess layers of clothing, and spending more time outside in colder conditions - that is, doing what predominantly makes you shiver - will help your body get used to the cold, Brasitis says.
+The expert says that if you manage to get chills from the cold several times a day, you will start to feel more comfortable in cold weather.

 The fastest way to adapt to the cold